Broken Garage Door Spring

 Common Questions

-Torsion springs are pre-wound or coiled up by a certified garage door tech so they have some force stored in them.
-They naturally want to unwind but the weight of the door keeps them from unwinding.
-But when some upward force is applied to a closed door, that energy in the spring plus the applied force allows the door to open with minimal effort.
+Torsion springs are pre-wound or coiled by certified garage door technicians, storing a certain amount of force within them.
+These springs naturally tend to unwind, but the weight of the door prevents them from doing so.
+When an upward force is applied to a closed door, the energy stored in the spring, combined with the applied force, enables the door to open with minimal effort.

-Extension springs do the same thing except instead of winding and unwinding, they stretch and compress like a slinky toy.
-When the door is closed, the spring is stretched out and want to compress but the weight of the door keeps it balanced.
-A small applied force in addition to the stored energy in the stretched spring will allow the door to be opened.
+Similarly, extension springs fulfill the same purpose, but instead of winding and unwinding, they stretch and compress akin to a slinky toy.
+When the door is closed, the spring is stretched out and desires to compress, but the weight of the door maintains its balance.
+By applying a small force in addition to the stored energy in the stretched spring, the door can be opened.

-In both cases, as the door is opened, the door weight is transferred to the horizontal tracks which means less downward force.
-As the door closes, more weight is transferred vertically while the springs provide more and more upward force, thus preventing the door from crashing down.
+In both cases, as the door is opened, the weight of the door is shifted to the horizontal tracks, resulting in reduced downward force.
+Conversely, as the door closes, more weight is transferred vertically, while the springs progressively provide increased upward force.
+This mechanism prevents the door from abruptly crashing down.

-In summary, the springs provide additional force to maintain a balance between the weight of the door and the energy stored in the springs.
+In summary, the primary function of garage door springs is to supply supplementary force, ensuring a delicate equilibrium between the door’s weight and the energy stored within the springs.

 Replacing a spring will typically cost around $250 for a standard spring including hardware and labor.